johdavken/resintimer/README.md

 How to use (quick tutorial)
 1) Open the app

-  Download or clone this repo.
+  📋Download or clone this repo.

-  Open resin-timer-0_0##.html in any modern browser (Chrome, Safari, Edge, Firefox).
+  📋Open resin-timer-0_0##.html in any modern browser (Chrome, Safari, Edge, Firefox).

-  Works offline after it’s loaded.
+  📋Works offline after it’s loaded.

 2) Line setup

-  Line rate (lb/hr): Enter total line output.
+  Line rate (lb/hr): Enter total line output. (e.g., 1200)

   Line type: Choose 1, 3, or 5 layers.

   Percent mode: Leave on % unless you prefer fractions.

-  Changeover time (optional): Set a deadline time (e.g., 16:00).
+  Changeover time (optional): Set a deadline time (e.g., 4:00PM).

   If set, Results sort by Start by.